HomeBusinessAdviceEssential Steps to Preparing Your Land for Construction

 3. Plan for Erosion and Drainage Control

-Drainage planning often involves grading the land to create a gentle slope that directs water away from the site.
-You might also need to install drainage systems, such as French drains or swales, to manage rainwater runoff.
+Drainage planning usually means shaping the land to create a smooth slope that guides water away from the area.
+You might also need to put in drainage solutions like French drains or swales to control the rainwater runoff.
 Stabilizing the soil with erosion control mats or silt fences can also prevent erosion and sediment runoff during construction.
 By addressing these concerns upfront, you safeguard the integrity of the foundation and ensure a stable building environment.

 4. Excavate the Site